Mini Vegan Pot Pie Recipe

 Onion – The mild and aromatic bite of onion adds another dimension to this dish.
 Easily swap the yellow onion for a sharp and sweet red, a savory scallion, or even a spicy shallot!
 If this flavor or texture is not for you, just leave it out.
 You could simply substitute a dash of onion or garlic powder, a little pinch of ginger, or even an herbal mix of rosemary, thyme, and cheerful chives.

-How to Serve It Up
+How To Serve It Up

 • A sunny day is a perfect time to share bite-sized treats.
 Surprise your family with an outdoor picnic and feature these beauties in the basket.
 Additions of easy picnic foods and fresh fruit from the farmer’s market will only create a more fantastic feast!